-- Habitat science provides the analytical basis to meet the EFH requirements for habitat conservation and fishery management. - This work supports other EBFM information needs for to stock assessment and understanding climate change impacts on habitat and species distributions.
-Climate change is habitat change from a species' perspective. - The SSC and EC encouraged extensions of habitat science outside of EFH 5-year Reviews to address other EBFM information needs (Summary Report section 10.6.3). - EBFM on-ramps can be refined to include habitat and climate-integrated products that are accessible and easily communicated.
-Encouraging examples; more progress is needed: - Shotwell et al. 2022 (DSRII) on developing metrics and indicators from EFH SDMs and other habitat studies for the ESPs, risk tables, and report cards as stock assessment on-ramps to improve EBFM. - Rooper et al. 2021 (ICES J Mar Sci) and Barnes et al. 2022 (Ecography) on investigating the SDM EFH time series scale and improving near term forecasting methods, and Marsh et al. Arctic EFH maps, as habitat-informed products to more effectively address climate change implications for fishery management. - Stock climate vulnerability assessments are proposed for the Gulf of Alaska and Bering Sea (e.g., Spencer et al. 2019) using updated methods with EFH and ACLIM SDMs and regional community participation (e.g., ACLIM3 and CEFI).
+- Habitat science provides the analytical basis to meet the EFH requirements for habitat conservation and fishery management. - Increasing the scope and application of this work can support other EBFM information needs related to stock assessment and understanding climate change impacts on habitat and species distributions (climate change is habitat change from a species' perspective). - The SSC and EC have encouraged extensions of habitat science outside of EFH 5-year Reviews to address other EBFM information needs (Summary Report section 10.6.3). - EBFM on-ramps can be refined to include habitat and climate-integrated products that are accessible and easily communicated.
+Encouraging examples; more progress is needed: - Shotwell et al. 2022 (DSRII) on developing metrics and indicators from EFH SDMs and other habitat studies for the ESPs, risk tables, and report cards as stock assessment on-ramps to improve EBFM. - Rooper et al. 2021 (ICES J Mar Sci) and Barnes et al. 2022 (Ecography) on investigating the SDM EFH time series scale and improving forecasting methods, and Marsh et al. Arctic EFH maps, as habitat-informed products to more effectively address climate change implications for fishery management. - Stock climate vulnerability assessments are proposed for the Gulf of Alaska and Bering Sea (e.g., Spencer et al. 2019) using updated methods with EFH and ACLIM SDMs and regional community participation (e.g., ACLIM 3 proposal).